semdy/h5-signature/README.md

 #### setOptions
     parameters: options Object
-set override options, all properties as constructor parameters, see above
+set override options, all properties same as constructor parameters, see above

 #### clear
 clear the canvas